cpmech/gosl/CONTRIBUTING.md

 ## TODO List

 1. Improve package `ml` (Machine Learning)
-2. Re-implement the OpneCV wrapper
+2. Re-implement the OpenCV wrapper
 3. Implement wrappers to TensorFlow and CNTK
 4. Improve documentation and examples of Machine Learning examples
 5. Re-implement the the tensors (`tsr`) package